jchen9182/sys_final_proj/README.md

 - Changing directories by entering/exiting folders
   - Would require a massive rewrite of the code, and I don't think I have the GTK knowledge to completely redraw the screen from outside the activate() function.
   - Not sure how to deal with the scope of GtkWidgets outside the function they were declared in (activate)
+- The grid system is static.
+It will not adjust to you deleting files or creating  files and whatnot (never considered as a feature in the first place, but it is a basic feature of File Explorer, Finder, Nautilus, etc.)
+- Keyboard shortcuts? <-- what do you guys think